 The path to graduation is a journey, and sometimes even the most tenacious student can be diverted from that path early on.
 That’s why Communities In Schools of Chicago surrounds K-12 students with a community of support to empower them to stay in school and achieve in life.

 Each Student Supports Manager is responsible for a caseload of about 50 students, and they work with these students to create a plan and provide them with direct supports, like individual or group counseling.
 Student Supports Managers help students develop the skills and access the resources they need to make progress on their plans and unlock their potential.

-Student Supports Managers collaborate with teachers and other school staff, and they are responsible for liaising with the school as well.
+Student Supports Managers collaborate with teachers and other school staff as well.
 They connect the entire student body to CIS of Chicago’s network of community partners, based on the school’s needs.
 Services provided by these partners come at no cost to the students or the school and focus on six key areas: academic support; arts and culture; college and career readiness; counseling and supportive guidance; health and wellness; and parent and family engagement.